-Capacity: Ceremony: 350 seated.
-Reception: 650 standing, 400 seated, 250 seated inside columns
+- Capacity: Ceremony: 350 seated; reception: 650 standing, 400 seated, 250 seated inside columns

-301 Battery St., San Francisco, CA 94111
+- Address: 301 Battery St., San Francisco, CA 94111

 The crackle of a roaring fire and the warmth of candles add magic to a charming wedding ceremony setting at the Swedenborgian Church.
 Built in 1895 by a group of architects, artists, and spiritual seekers, this alluring and rustic Pacific Heights chapel is a National Historic Landmark.
 (The Swedenborgian Church is the only house of worship in San Francisco to be awarded this honor.)
-It's one of the earliest examples of the Arts and Crafts Movement on the west coast.
+It's one of the earliest examples of the Arts and Crafts Movement on the West Coast.

-Inside, the coffered... ceiling is accented with natural tree trunk beams and wooden walls, a reflection of the nature-centered philosophy of its founding pastor and architect, Joseph Worcester.
+Inside, the coffered ceiling is accented with natural tree trunk beams and wooden walls, a reflection of the nature-centered philosophy of its founding pastor and architect, Joseph Worcester.
 Couples getting married walk past the wood-burning fireplace on their way to a simple wooden altar.
 The beautiful and historic garden is also available for smaller wedding ceremonies (with the peace of mind of the chapel as a rain location).

 After the ceremony, the adjacent Craftsman-style Parish House and flower-filled garden are available for receptions.

-Reception: 120 guests for a buffet-style reception or 75 for formal sit-down dinner
+- Capacity: Church ceremony 100 to 115 guests; garden ceremony 45 seated and 75 standing guests; reception: 120 guests for a buffet-style reception or 75 for formal sit-down dinner

 The Legion of Honor

 There are lots of wedding venues in San Francisco that offer impressive views.
-Many more feature grand and historic architecture, and there are numerous museums with lobbies that are available for rent.
+Many more feature grand and historic architecture and there are numerous museums with lobbies that are available for rent.
 But the Legion of Honor has all of this in spades and more.

-Sure the rental fees aren't cheap, but the ceremony locations are surprisingly affordable.
+The rental fees aren't cheap, but the ceremony locations are surprisingly affordable.
 And renting out the entire museum is comparable to the cost for much less impressive large spaces around the city.